top of page

 A groundbreaking study titled "Alcohol use and burden for 195 countries and territories, 1990–2016" led by Max G Griswold and published in The Lancet in 2018, sheds new light on alcohol's global impact.
 This comprehensive analysis shows that alcohol use ranked as the seventh leading risk factor for death and disability-adjusted life-years (DALYs) worldwide in 2016.
 That's a big deal, considering all the health risks out there.

 We often hear about 'drowning sorrows' in a drink, but does it really help?
 Research by Strid et al. in 2018 suggests otherwise.
-Hazardous drinking can actually make treatment for depression and anxiety less effective.
+Drinking can actually make treatment for depression and anxiety less effective.
 It's like trying to fix a leaky boat but ignoring the storm around you.
-Alcohol might seem like a quick escape from stress, but in reality, it's often making the journey rougher, especially for mental health.
+Alcohol might seem like a quick escape from stress, but in reality, it's often making it a lot rougher, especially for mental health.

 Mäkelä et al. in 2015 took a hard look at how drinking, especially binge drinking, ties into our overall happiness and mental well-being.
 Their findings?
 Regular heavy drinking can leave us feeling less satisfied with life and more psychologically distressed.
 Even worse, treating depression doesn’t seem to reduce alcohol consumption significantly.
 It's a bit of a vicious cycle – you drink to feel better, but the drinking keeps you from truly getting better.